ryankamiri/codex-adapters/README.md

 A server showing `0` tools is connected but useless — it either failed to start or hasn't finished handshaking.

-One known gotcha: Codex's built-in `apps` connector mounts ~125 remote tools alongside your local ones.
-Small models start picking from ~150 tools and miss the local ones entirely, answering "I can't do that" instead of calling the adapter.
+One known gotcha: Codex's built-in `apps` connector mounts ~125 remote tools next to your local ones.
+Small models then pick from ~150 tools, miss the local ones, and answer "I can't do that" instead of calling your adapter.
 Launching app-server with `--disable apps` cuts it back to just this repo's tools.

 ---

 ## Things that cost us hours

 Driving real desktop software is mostly a fight with undocumented behavior.
-These are written up properly in each adapter's README:
+Each is written up properly in its adapter's README:

 - **macOS is quietly gutting the Messages AppleScript dictionary.** Half the documented properties now throw `-1728`.
 The adapter routes around the missing ones and reports whether a send was *confirmed* rather than assuming success.
 - **`send` blocks on a reply that never comes** for an existing thread — but a brand-new conversation needs that round trip to deliver.
 Two send paths, chosen by whether a thread already exists.
 - **CSS `nth-of-type` is not a document index.** It counts siblings under one parent.
   Using it as "the Nth input on the page" silently broke every checkbox on our first live run.
 Selectors are now full ancestor paths, verified to resolve back to the element.
 - **React ignores direct `.value` assignment**, so a field looks filled and submits empty.
 Writes go through the prototype's native setter, dispatch `input` and `change`, then read back to prove it stuck.
-- **Truncated echoes make false negatives.** A verification field capped at 300 chars will never equal a 4000-char write — comparing them reports failure on a perfect fill.
+- **Truncated echoes make false negatives.** A verification field capped at 300 chars never equals a 4000-char write — comparing them reports failure on a perfect fill.

 ---